skip to main content

 Internet cost and availability

-Usually there’s only a handful of internet service providers available in any given area; some rural areas have only a single provider.
-So no matter where you live, you’ll be limited to a set number of internet plans, prices, and download and upload speeds.
+Usually there’s only a handful of internet service providers available in any given area.
+However, some areas have only a single provider.
+No matter where you live, you’ll be limited to a set number of internet plans, prices, and download and upload speeds.

-Want to know what type of internet plans you can get in your area?
-Run a search with your zip code to get a rundown of available Wi-Fi plans and how much they cost.
+Looking for internet options in your area?
+Run a search with your zip code to see a list of providers near you.

 Internet cost and extra fees

-There are some ways to reduce your extra fees—or get rid of them entirely.
+There may also be other ways to reduce your extra fees—or get rid of them entirely.
 Here are a few suggestions:

 How to save on extra internet fees